ioadejuwon/diabetes-ML-pred/README.md

 📊 Dataset
 The dataset was sourced from Kaggle and contains anonymized patient records with the following attributes:

-gender
+- gender

-age
+- age

-hypertension
+- hypertension

-heart_disease
+- heart_disease

-smoking_history
+- smoking_history

-bmi
+- bmi

-HbA1c_level
+- HbA1c_level

-blood_glucose_level
+- blood_glucose_level

-diabetes (target)
+- diabetes (target)

 🧠 Models Used
 Four classification algorithms were used and compared:

-Logistic Regression
+= Logistic Regression

-K-Nearest Neighbors (KNN)
+= K-Nearest Neighbors (KNN)

-Support Vector Machine (SVM)
+= Support Vector Machine (SVM)

-XGBoost
+- XGBoost

 Each model was trained and evaluated to determine performance on accuracy, precision, recall, F1-score, and AUC-ROC.

-⚙️ Project Structure
-bash
-Copy
-Edit
-📁 diabetes-ML-pred/
-│
-├── 📁 data/                  # Dataset file (CSV)
-├── 📁 models/                # Saved model files (if any)
-├── 📁 visuals/               # Graphs and result plots
-├── 📄 diabetes_prediction.ipynb   # Main notebook
-├── 📄 requirements.txt       # Python dependencies
-└── 📄 README.md              # Project documentation
 📈 Results & Insights
 XGBoost outperformed other models in most metrics, demonstrating its suitability for structured healthcare data.
 Visualizations helped identify correlations and feature importance.
 Preprocessing techniques (encoding, normalization) were crucial in improving model performance.

 🛠️ Tools & Technologies
-Python
+- Python

-Pandas, NumPy
+- Pandas, NumPy

-Scikit-learn
+- Scikit-learn

-XGBoost
+- XGBoost

-Matplotlib, Seaborn
+- Matplotlib, Seaborn

-Jupyter Notebook
+- Jupyter Notebook

 📚 What I Learned
-How to evaluate and compare machine learning models rigorously
+- How to evaluate and compare machine learning models rigorously

-Dealing with imbalanced datasets and categorical variables
+- Dealing with imbalanced datasets and categorical variables

-Communicating insights with visualizations
+- Communicating insights with visualizations

-Applying ML to real-world healthcare problems
+- Applying ML to real-world healthcare problems

-🔗 View the Project
-Explore the full notebook and code on GitHub:
-👉 Diabetes Prediction Project

 🧑‍💻 Author
 Oluwasegun Isaac Adejuwon